celestiaorg/celestia-app/specs/src/specs/resource_pricing.md

 This PFB transaction contains two single share blobs.
-Notice the gas cost for `pay for blob` is double what it is above due to two shares being used, and there is also additional cost from `txSize` since the transaction itself is larger to accomodate the second set of metadata in the PFB.
+Notice the gas cost for `pay for blob` is double what it is above due to two shares being used, and there is also additional cost from `txSize` since the transaction itself is larger to accommodate the second set of metadata in the PFB.

 ![MsgPayForBlobs with Two
 Blobs](./figures/gas_consumption/pfb_with_two_single_share_blobs_trace.png)